 GET MORE MONEY: 3 Things You Need to Know about the State Farm Claim Process

 State Farm isn’t evil, but they are a business first and a “good neighbor” second.
-If you’ve been injured in a car wreck or hit and run accident, your best chance of recovering the money you deserve is with an experienced personal injury attorney.
+If you’ve been injured in a car wreck or hit and run accident, your best chance of recovering the money you deserve is with an experienced Milwaukee auto accident lawyer.
 Like the best kind of neighbor, Warshafsky Law protects your rights.

 INJURED?
 It IS About The Money.®